pytimer/kubernetes-addons/metrics-server/README.md

 ## Deploy

 You can follow [offical document](https://github.com/kubernetes-incubator/metrics-server#deployment) to deploy `metrics-server` on the Kubernetes cluster.
 But some parameters need to update.

+If you want to understand why need to update, you can see this [issue](https://github.com/kubernetes-incubator/metrics-server/issues/131).

 ### Download